-Learn about 11 places you should eat and drink in Miami, the flavor bridge between the U.S. and Latin America and a hotbed for NYC imports, based on my trip there from July 1-4, 2016.
+Learn about 11 places you should eat and drink in Miami, the flavor bridge between the U.S. and Latin America and a hotbed for NYC imports, based on my visit from July 1-4, 2016.
+Featured selections appear in alphabetical order.

 1. 180 Degrees at the DRB [CLOSED]